Search by

 4. Shared Apartments

 Shared apartments are a popular choice for students who enjoy community living.
 Typically, shared apartments feature private bedrooms with shared kitchen and bathroom areas.
-This student accommodation in Stirling style fosters social interaction and is ideal for students looking to meet new people, form friendships, and enjoy a vibrant, community-oriented living arrangement.
+This student accommodation in Stirling style fosters social interaction and is ideal for students looking to meet new people, form friendships, & enjoy a lively, community-oriented living arrangement.
+A shared house in Stirling will cost you £86 per week.
+On average, the deposit in a shared house in Stirling will be £344.

 5. Ensuite Rooms

-Ensuite rooms in Stirling provide students with their own private bedroom and an attached bathroom, while sharing communal areas like the kitchen and living spaces.
+Ensuite rooms in Stirling provide students with their own private bedroom & an attached bathroom, while sharing communal areas like the kitchen, living spaces, & on-site gym.
 This room type is ideal for students who seek privacy but still want to be part of a shared living setup.
 Ensuites offer a perfect balance of personal space and the opportunity for social interaction.

-Living in Stirling as a student is relatively affordable compared to larger cities in the UK.
+Living in Stirling is generally more affordable than in larger cities.
 With careful budgeting, students can comfortably manage their monthly expenses while enjoying the city’s cultural and academic offerings.
 Stirling provides a balance of modern amenities, historical charm, and green spaces, all at a reasonable cost.
-On average, students can expect to spend between £800 to £1,200 per month, excluding rent.
+On average, students can expect to spend between £800 and £1,200 per month, excluding rent.
+On average, the deposit in a shared house in Stirling will be £344.
 This budget will cover essential living expenses like food, transport, mobile services, and leisure activities.
 Here's an approximate breakdown of typical monthly costs for students in Stirling:

 Getting around Stirling is a breeze for students thanks to its compact layout, reliable transport network, and scenic routes.
 Whether you’re heading to a lecture, meeting friends in the city centre, or taking a weekend trip across Scotland, the city offers plenty of affordable and sustainable ways to travel.

-1. Bus: Stirling’s bus system is efficient and student-friendly, connecting major parts of the city, including the University of Stirling, city centre, Bridge of Allan, and nearby neighbourhoods.
+1. Bus: Stirling’s bus system is efficient and student-friendly, connecting major parts of the city, including Stirling University, the city centre, Bridge of Allan, and nearby neighbourhoods.
 Operated mainly by First Bus, services run frequently throughout the day, with late-night routes available on weekends.
 A single fare costs around £2.50, while student passes or monthly tickets help reduce daily travel costs.
 The dedicated UniLink route makes commuting to campus quick and convenient.

 2. Train: Located right in the city centre, Stirling Railway Station provides fast links to Edinburgh, Glasgow, and Dundee, making it easy to explore Scotland between study breaks.
 Trains are frequent and comfortable, with student discounts available through the 16-25 Railcard or Young Scot National Entitlement Card.
 Most key Scottish cities are just 30-60 minutes away, making Stirling an ideal base for weekend travel.